Monthly Archives: March 2020

 A few turns or 1/4 teaspoon finely ground WHITE pepper

 1. Slice the onions and chili peppers thinly.

-2. Place the olive oil, onions, pepper slices, bay leaves and thyme in a large, heavy non-reactive pot and mix well to coat with the olive oil.
+2. Place the olive oil, onions, apple, pepper slices, bay leaves and thyme in a large, heavy non-reactive pot and mix well to coat with the olive oil.
 Bring to a slow boil, then cover the pot, reduce the heat, and cook at low temperature for 20 minutes, stirring every five minutes to prevent the onions from sticking.
 Remove the lid and cook for 30 minutes more, stirring frequently—again to prevent sticking.